r3lik/socketz/README.md

 State replication
 -----------------
-We can implement state persistence of connected clients across the cluster with `etcd`.
+We can implement state replication of connected clients across the cluster with `etcd`.
 To add fault tolerance, it's recommended to run an odd number of nodes in the cluster e.g. 5.
 The python `requests` or `etcd3` library can be used to add/remove connected clients using the `etcd` api.
 The K/V store would become the source of truth for all three of the backend servers, and our server command `WHO` would list all connected clients on all available server backends.
 This would replace the existing set that is currently unaware of another servers' state.
 Consistency would be enforced by `Raft`, the consensus algorithm used by `etcd`.

 ```